Heart Macarons

 The real trick comes when you mix the dry stuff into those fluffy egg whites.
 Your mix should drip like slow-moving lava when it's ready.
 Pipe carefully over your patterns and tap the trays firmly to pop any bubbles.
 Wait until they're dry to touch before baking.

 A plate of pink and white macarons, including heart-shaped ones topped with sprinkles, is displayed against a softly blurred background.
-Pin it
+Highlight

 A plate of pink and white macarons, including heart-shaped ones topped with sprinkles, is displayed against a softly blurred background. | cookwithcarla.com